-With thousands of questions like “Can I eat white bread without getting fat?” hitting the internet everyday and thousands of articles with titles like “the Top 5 Fat Burning Foods” showing up after every Google search, it’s clear that the fitness community lacks basic knowledge about nutrition and fat loss.
-That’s why I decided to get rid of all the confusion by discussing 1 scientific term, ”the energy balance”.
+With thousands of questions like “Can I eat white bread without getting fat?” hitting the internet every day and thousands of articles with titles like “The Top 5 Fat Burning Foods” showing up after every Google search, it’s clear that the fitness community lacks basic knowledge of nutrition for fat loss.
+That’s why I decided to get rid of all the confusion by discussing 1 fairly simple scientific term, the “Energy Balance.”

 The energy balance describes the relationship between “energy in” (calories consumed) and “energy out” (calories burned).

-- If the amount of calories consumed are higher than the amount of calories burned, you gain fat (positive energy balance).
+- If the number of calories consumed is higher than the number of calories burned, you gain fat (positive energy balance).

-- If the amount of calories consumed are lower than the amount of calories burned, you burn fat (negative energy balance).
+- If the number of calories consumed is lower than the number of calories burned, you burn fat (negative energy balance).

 Positive energy balance